oracle-livelabs/database/23cfree/js-generic-functions/functions.md

     - In case of stand-alone PL/SQL functions and procedures `object_name` is populated and `procedure_name` is null
     - Inline JavaScript functions and procedures don't have a corresponding `module_name`

+You many now proceed to the next lab.

 ## Learn More

 - [Database PL/SQL Language Reference](https://docs.oracle.com/en/database/oracle/oracle-database/23/lnpls/index.html)